 - Onsite Optimization built onto your website so Google and Bing start to associate those keywords with you

-- Speed and Mobility so your site loads fast and works well on mobile devices
+- Speed and Mobility so your website loads fast and works well on mobile devices

 - Accurate business listing citations on the web’s top directories and data aggregators